9001/battleplan/MANUAL.md

 💾download button, or select all of the text in the textbox below.

 To restore your shopping list, select 📂import in the main menu.
 Then, click the *"Browse..."* button to select a backup file.
 You may optionally paste the wall of text in the textbox below, followed by pressing the "📃 text import" button.

+# 🏬 `06.
+CROW'SCLAW - Missing Pieces.flac`

+Akiba / day3 mode; a list of everything you couldn't get during comiket itself (sold-out / deferred)

+*note: the list will only include entries from the current day*